WB comes out with corrected Doing Business rankings, lowers China place by 7 notches | Business

 WB comes out with corrected Doing Business rankings, lowers China place by 7 notches

-Coming out with corrected Doing Business rankings following review of data irregularities, the World Bank on Friday said that China's ranking would have been lower by seven notches in the index for 2018.
-Besides China, the World Bank has corrected the Doing Business rankings of Saudi Arabia, United Arab Emirates and Azerbaijan.
+Coming out with corrected Doing Business rankings following review of data irregularities, the World Bank has said that China's ranking would have been lower by seven notches in the index for 2018.
+Besides China's, the World Bank has corrected the Doing Business rankings of Saudi Arabia, United Arab Emirates and Azerbaijan.

 In August, the World Bank had decided to pause the publication of its Doing Business report following a number of irregularities regarding changes to data in previous reports.
-The review details the irregularities and required corrections affecting the data for four countries -- China, United Arab Emirates, Saudi Arabia, and Azerbaijan, World Bank said in a statement.
+The review details the irregularities and required corrections affecting the data for four countries -- China, United Arab Emirates, Saudi Arabia, and Azerbaijan, World Bank said in a statement dated December 16.

 Regarding China, it said in Doing Business 2018, the published score including irregularities affecting the Starting a Business, Getting Credit, and Paying Taxes indicators was 65.3 with a global ranking of 78, identical to its rank in the Doing Business 2017 report. ''After correcting the irregularities described above, the Doing Business 2018 score is 64.5.
 Taking as given the published data for all other countries, China's global ranking in Doing Business 2018 would have been 85, a decline of 7 places relative to the previous year,'' said the World Bank's review of data irregularities in doing business.